Yoga

 Dynamic yoga

 Prepare yourself for an invigorating full-body flow where you’ll explore the yoga postures and fundamental principles of Vinyasa Yoga.
-Our Dynamic Yoga class is set to inspiring tunes and will work every muscle through movement and breath at a moderate, but intuitive pace.
+My Dynamic Yoga class is set to inspiring tunes and will work every muscle through movement and breath at a moderate, but intuitive pace.

 Yoga Teacher Training

-We also offer Yoga Teacher training on a variety of different topics.
+I also offer Yoga Teacher training on a variety of different topics.
 Examples of the available courses are:

 Myofascial and functional anatomy for yoga teachers

-2 hour unit talking about the benefit of myofascial release and introducing techniques to facilitate this type of release
+2 hour unit talking about the benefit of myofascial release and introducing techniques to facilitate this type of release.

 Includes a practice session where trainees can experience these techniques